mattmkim/PPI-filtering/README.md

 ![vmdscene](https://user-images.githubusercontent.com/43687112/63386879-093a1400-c372-11e9-8e45-26810e6ea860.png)

 Various adaptions of this algorithm were created in the _clustering_culm.py_ file.
-The `cluster_atoms_under()` and `cluster_atoms_over()` methods cluster atoms under and over a specified bin number respectively.
-The `clustering_info_under()` and `clustering_info_over()` methods provide information regarding the number of clusters, distribution of cluster sizes, as well as the indices of atoms that are a part of clusters of size 1, 2, or 3; this information would be used in the naive filtering approach.
+The `cluster_atoms_under()` and `cluster_atoms_over()` functions cluster atoms under and over a specified bin number respectively.
+The `clustering_info_under()` and `clustering_info_over()` functions provide information regarding the number of clusters, distribution of cluster sizes, as well as the indices of atoms that are a part of clusters of size 1, 2, or 3; this information would be used in the naive filtering approach.

 ## Filtering